bssrdev/wilderhood/_posts/2015-10-10-Sathoddi-Yes-I-went-to-sathoddi-again.markdown

 header-img: "img/2015-09-30/Sathoddi.jpg"
 ---

-<p>In my earlier blog about <a href="{{ site.baseurl }}/2015/09/30/Sathoddi-Falls-Why-visit-the-same-place-again.html" target="_blank">Why visit the same place again?</a> I had mentioned my reason of visiting a place over and over.
-At the end of the blog post I had indicated that I would surely be visiting Sathoddi again in the future and I was sure that it would throw one or the other surprises.</p>

 <p>In my earlier blog about <a href="{{ site.baseurl }}/2015/09/30/Sathoddi-Falls-Why-visit-the-same-place-again%20.html" target="_blank">Why visit the same place again?</a> I had mentioned my reason of visiting a place over and over.
 At the end of the blog post I had indicated that I would surely be visiting Sathoddi again in the future and I was sure that it would throw one or the other surprises.</p>